 There are many reasons you may procrastinate starting a big new project, and learning a new language is no different.
 When you think too much about learning a foreign language – especially an Asian language like Korean – the task can become a real mental monster.
+Maybe you’re only studying it for a Korean test, without strong motivation or goals.
 There may also be other reasons to avoid learning it, and one may be that you don’t see it as necessary.
-But the fact is, even if you’re just travelling to Korea short term, a little bit of basic language knowledge will go a long way.
+But the fact is, even if you’re just traveling to Korea short term, a little bit of basic language knowledge will go a long way.

 If you are living in Korea and have still not started learning Korean, here are 7 warning signs you need to start doing so immediately: